danyoungday/danyoungday.github.io/_pages/cv.md

 Education
 ======
-* Incoming Ph.D.
-Student at The University of Texas at Austin, Fall 2025
+* Ph.D.
+Student, The University of Texas at Austin, Started Fall 2025
 * M.S.
 Data Science, Columbia University, 2023
 * B.S.
 Computer Science, The University of Texas at Austin, 2022